 How to Buy Crypto with Standard Bank

-1. Account Setup: Go to the Bybit platform and create a new account.
+1. Account Setup: Visit the Bybit website and create a new account by providing your email address.

-3. Choose Cryptocurrency: Use Bybit’s trading interface to browse and pick from a broad spectrum of cryptocurrencies.
+3. Choose Cryptocurrency: Browse the platform to select from a wide range of cryptocurrencies.

-4. Execute Transaction: Decide your investment amount in ZAR, select your preferred cryptocurrency, and complete the purchase.
+4. Execute Your Trade: Decide on your ZAR investment amount, choose your cryptocurrency, and complete the purchase.

 Buy Crypto with Standard Bank